Be Responsible with your Voice

 You may know this, as well.
 And, if so, I am glad you are armed with pertinent data to inform your rug buying choices.

 But, what strikes me about the online comments, is not the annoyance with the shedding—it’s the righteous way in which commenters state that the rug, itself, is flawed, rather than considering that they may not understand the nature of the rug.
+Though, to be fair, some of those rugs really are flawed, because they are poorly made.

 Now, if this post was actually about rugs, I wouldn’t be writing it.
 But, this isn’t just about rugs.